Equal-Vote/star-server/docs/logging.md

 Here are the steps for setting up logs from Heroku -> New Relic (basically copied from [the New Relic docs](https://docs.newrelic.com/docs/logs/forward-logs/heroku-log-forwarding/))

-1. Sign up for a New Relic account [https://newrelic.com/signup]
+1. Sign up for a [New Relic account](https://newrelic.com/signup).
+Confirm your email and all that.

 2. In your Heroku CLI, run:
 ```